albizures/vyke-val/README.md

 		@vyke/val
 	</h1>
 </div>
-Functional and tiny (<1kb) helpers to select (compute), watch and manage values.
+Simple and tiny (<1kb) helpers to select (compute), watch and manage values.
 Similar to signals but with explicit dependencies

 ## Installation
 ```sh